Wyn-Enterprise/WynReportingSample_JSPrintManager/Readme.md

 ## System requirements - Server Side
  * [Node.js](https://nodejs.org/en/download/) 14.17.0 or newer
  * JSPrintManager Client App Version 3 (jspm-3.0.21.425-win64.exe)
-   * This can be found within the zip
+   * This executable can be found within the zip
    * This sample is compatible and tested with this JSPM

 ## System Requirements - Client Side
 * JSPrintManager Client App Version 3 (jspm-3.0.21.425-win64.exe)
-   * This can be found within the zip
+   * This executable can be found within the zip
    * This sample is compatible and tested with this JSPM
 ### Installing JSPrintManager Client App